dirtystylus/eleventy-test/posts/goodbye-iphone-se/index.md

 I had hoped to [ride out one more year with my iPhone SE v1](https://twitter.com/dirtystylus/status/1402053532233220096), but on my recent trip to Maine it took a trip through a full washing machine cycle and died.[^1] I spent most of the last week in Maine phone-free, and I have to say: my stress level went down quite a bit as a result.

-The SIM card was still working when I tested it in a backup phone, though, so I found a used iPhone 11 on Swappa and it arrived today.
+The SIM card was still working when I tested it in a backup phone, though, so I found a used iPhone 11 on Swappa and it arrived today.[^2]

 ![Two mobile phones, side by side.](iphone-se-iphone-11.jpg "Little, Big"){data-responsiver=cinemascope}